-One thing that I have done since the founding of Subprimal Poetry Art four years ago is to talk about Subprimal in both the singular and the plural.
+One thing that I have done since the founding of Subprimal Poetry Art/Music four years ago is to talk about Subprimal in both the singular and the plural.
 That’s mostly because – although it’s chiefly me running the show – we have had guest editor John C. Mannone and input from various other writers.
 Plus it sounds better, it’s easier, and I do also pass through a variety of perspectives from day to day.
 Or from morning to afternoon; it’s an irregular cycle.

 So when I=we receive submissions I usually start reading after about 50 have arrived.
 I’m a deadline-oriented procrastinator…